tyroguru/BPFTrace-hol/usdt.md

 ## Instrumentation Methodology

-When a DTRACE_PROBE/STAP_PROBE macro is used to insert a probe into code we end up with a sequence of instructions to setup arguments for the probe follwed by a 'nop' instruction.
-The 'nop' instruction is the single byte variant and this is a placeholder for where to patch when the probe is enabled (remember the point of the instrumentation is to vector us off into the kernel so that we can enter into the BPF VM).
+When a DTRACE_PROBE/STAP_PROBE macro is used to insert a probe into code we end up with a sequence of instructions to setup arguments for the probe followed by a `nop` instruction.
+The `nop` instruction is the single byte variant and this is a placeholder for where to patch when the probe is enabled (remember the point of the instrumentation is to vector us off into the kernel so that we can enter into the BPF VM).

 Take this extremely simple example of a probe with a single argument: